 Real Estate Technology Consulting

-I certainly don’t know everything about everything, but after 27 years in the industry I knows a little about a lot of things, and lot about some things.
+I certainly don’t know everything about everything, but after 38 years in the industry I know a little about a lot of things, and lot about some things.
 My forte is CRM of course, but I have been following and teaching technology in general since 1992 when first asked to organize technology and CRM round tables for my local board.
 Since then I have been the roving technology consultant for the RE/MAX region of SEPA & DE, created technology courses for RECS and my local real estate school and worked with many hundreds of agents from all over the world on a daily basis.
 If I don’t know something I will tell you and I will point you to the best person I know who specializes in that niche.
-There are a lot of topics out there where a relatively short conversation on can get you on the right path to a lot of future decisions.
+There are a lot of topics out there where a relatively short conversation can get you on the right path to a lot of future decisions.
 Let me help!

 Below is a list of some of the topics with which I can help.